finleyh/archimonde/README.md

 This only creates,starts,stops VMs.
-Custom Images will be configured and tasked for:
+Custom Images will be configured and tasked (by a seperate process) for:
   * Simulation
   * Signals Testing